"I was delighted in the supreme sense of freedom that comes from the

 stores).
 Some people, not us, put long wraps of duct tape onto

-No single thing has saved more tours, than duct tape.
+locations.
+No single thing has saved more tours, than

-meters/yards.
-So far, used for human and bike emergencies, lashing
+50 meters/yards.
+So far, used for human and bike

-rope in a 6 inch deep slow mud road (duct tape used also for hand
+6 inch deep slow mud road (duct tape used also for

-grip and shoulder strap padding).
-Parachute Cord is perfect,
+hand grip and shoulder strap padding).
+Parachute Cord

-found in hunting stores and some surplus stores (usually white,
+is perfect, found in hunting stores and some surplus

-sometimes olive), a yellow variety can be found in better hardware
+a yellow variety may be found in better hardware stores

 For Supported/Sagged Tours (or in nearby vehicle):

-with electricity (DC or AC) source & connectors and/or
+operated with electricity (DC or AC) source &

 For Self Supported Tours: